decadent/backpack-coordinator/README.md

 (In the real world, you'll need 3 or 5 (2n+1 rule) Zookeeper instances to eliminate the single point of failure in your cluster.)

-You also need some redis servers to store the replication queue.
-You may have as many servers as you like, but more servers require more time to process).
+You also need redis servers to store the replication queue.
+You may have as many servers as you like, but more servers require more time to process.
 Remember that if you have one redis then you make it the single point if failure, so make some more.
 Suppose we have redis instances on one:13001 and two:13002.